Danielle S. Willkens, Assoc. AIA , FRSA, LEED AP BD+C

 In the world of design/build, I was the Project Manager for the Learning Barge, an innovative floating classroom and sustainable field station for the Elizabeth River Project that was funded, in part, by grants from the Environmental Protection Agency, National Council of Architectural Registration Boards, Lowe's Charitable and Educational Foundation, and the National Endowment for the Arts.

-Vested in the development of architectural education, I was a foundation studio instructor for the undergraduate B.S. in Architecture program at the University of Virginia, an interior design and history instructor at Regent's University London and a teaching assistant in the School of History at Queen Mary, University of London.
-I have also worked with the Duke TIP program for several years as an Academic Coordinator and Architecture Instructor in their Summer Studies Program.
+Vested in the development of architectural education, I was a foundation studio instructor for the undergraduate B.S. in Architecture program at the University of Virginia and worked with the Duke TIP program for a decade, in various capacities such as an Academic Coordinator and Architecture Instructor in the Summer Studies Program.
 In late 2014, after three years of development, TIP launched a new, Independent Learning curriculum that I designed: an architecture course that uses buildings across the globe as lenses to read stories of social and cultural history.
 I lead an online summer enrichment course for TIP on adaptive reuse, launched in 2015, and in the summer of 2017 we expanded to two sections!

 PhD, University College London